SiddharthS15/FinanceTracker/README.md

 # React Financial Tracker App with Firebase

 ## Project Description
 This is a full-stack React financial tracker application that allows users to track their financial transactions.
 The app uses Firebase as the backend for data storage and authentication.
-It also incorporates Ant Design components for UI, Chart.js for data visualization, and CRUD operations on Firebase for managing financial records.
+It also incorporates Ant Design components for UI, react-apexchart for data visualization, and CRUD operations on Firebase for managing financial records.

 ## Table of Contents
 1. [Project Overview](#project-overview)